Enphase Energy

 Enphase Energy, Inc. is an American energy technology company headquartered in Fremont, California, that develops and manufactures solar micro-inverters, battery energy storage, and EV charging stations primarily for residential customers.
-Enphase was established in 2006 and is the first company to successfully commercialize the solar micro-inverter, which converts the direct current (DC) power generated by a solar panel into grid-compatible alternating current (AC) for use or export.
+Enphase was established in 2006 and is the first company to successfully commercialize solar micro-inverters, which convert the direct current (DC) power generated by solar panels into grid-compatible alternating current (AC) for use or export.
 The company has shipped more than 48 million microinverters to 2.5 million solar systems in more than 140 countries.

 History

 Most solar photovoltaic systems use a central inverter, where the panels are connected together in a series creating a string, which delivers all the direct current (DC) power produced into the inverter for conversion into grid-compatible alternating current (AC).
 The major drawback to this approach is that, unless DC power optimizers are used, the entire string's output is limited by the output of the lowest-performing panel.
 Solar micro-inverters address this problem by converting the DC into AC in a small inverter placed behind each individual solar panel.

 Enphase founder Martin Fornage discovered this issue when he saw the low performance of the central inverter for the solar array on his ranch.
 Fornage was looking for a new opportunity after the 2001 Telecoms crash and brought an idea to build micro-inverters to his former Cerent Corporation colleague, Raghu Belur, and they formed PVI Solutions.
 The two hired Paul Nahi to be CEO at the end of 2006 and the trio formed Enphase Energy, Inc. in early 2007.
 Enphase raised $6 million in private equity, and in 2008, released its first microinverter, the M175.
 Their second generation product, 2009's M190, had sales of about 400,000 units in 2009 and early 2010.
 Enphase grew to 13% marketshare for residential systems by mid-2010.

 Enphase went public in March 2012 and began trading on the Nasdaq with the stock symbol ENPH.

 In October 2014, Enphase announced it would enter the battery home energy storage market.
 The first batteries were installed in Australia and New Zealand in mid-2016, but the launch of any Enphase battery system in the North American market was delayed until July 2020.
 When released in the North American market, the battery system was part of the Ensemble energy management system, and substantially different to the first generation on-grid only battery previously released.